AdobeDocs/campaign-standard.en/help/administration/using/configuring-transactional-messaging.md

    ![](assets/message-center_collection_fields.png)

+1. The **[!UICONTROL Enrichment]** tab allows you to enrich each item of the collection.
+This will enable you to personalize the elements of the corresponding product listing with information from the Adobe Campaign database or from other resources that you created.

+>[!NOTE]
+>
+>The steps for enriching the elements of a collection are the same as described in the [Enriching the event](#enriching-the-transactional-message-content) section.
+Note that enriching the event will not allow you to enrich a collection: you need to add an enrichment to the collection itself in the **[!UICONTROL Collections]** section.

 Once the event and the message are published, you will be able to use this collection in your transactional message.